María Vinyoles Soler (Marieta) ...

 We can't forget the Rome area, with its modernist style benches, the Cover or the Pedrera, which as a whole arouse the one who visits them, a feeling found with history, and as if from a museum it was, discovering in them numerous gadgets and ancient elements that bring us closer to the way of life of the people of yesteryear.

-It is worth highlighting the link of Casa Marieta with Dalí's life ...
+It is worth highlighting the link of Casa Marieta with the life of Dalí ...

-... and his wife Gala which are reflected in photographs dedicated to the Restaurant, even the detail of the departure of his wedding held in Sant Martí Vell (a town very close to Girona), along with many others that can be seen in our facilities.
+... and his wife Gala which are reflected in photographs dedicated to the Restaurant, even the detail of the departure of their wedding celebrated in Sant Martí Vell (a town very close to Girona), along with many others that can be seen in our facilities.

 Presiding over the main room, we will find an impressive wooden altarpiece that wraps it, with carvings of historical figures and typical locations of the demarcation, starting the tour with the imposing presence of the Cathedral and San Félix, presided over by the patron saint of the city, Sant Narcís.